Greek Chickpea Salad

 I usually eat dinner leftovers for lunch, but some weeks I like to make meal prep lunches.
 When you take the time on Sunday to prep some lunches for the week, you don’t have to think about what to eat when lunchtime rolls around.
-It’s so nice to open the refrigerator, grab one of these Meal Prep Chickpea Salads, and lunch is ready!
+It’s so nice to open the refrigerator, grab one of these Greek chickpea salads, and lunch is ready!

 When you take a few minutes to prepare a balanced meal for yourself, your energy and mood get a boost.
 A happy mom means a happy family. <3

-This Chickpea Salad is nutritious, full of flavor and filling.
-The Chickpeas (aka garbanzo beans) are packed with protein and the cucumbers provide a great crunch.
+This chickpea salad is nutritious, full of flavor and filling.
+The chickpeas (garbanzo beans) are packed with protein and the cucumbers provide a great crunch.
 If I am extra hungry, I like to add avocado before serving (it will brown if added earlier).
 You can add red onion to vary the recipe or remove the olives if they aren’t your thing.
 You can garnish this salad with fresh parsley.

 I have a few other meal prep lunch recipes on the site that you might also enjoy.

 - This Meal Prep Taco Salad is always popular.

 - These Chicken Burrito Bowls are a good way to use up leftover chicken.

 - Mason Jar Broccoli Salads with Kale and Apple are one of my personal favorites.

 - These Chicken Salad Mason Jar Salads have a creamy, no-mayo dressing.